 At the Privacy and Security Forum in D.C. this past week, I had the opportunity to speak briefly with Roger Severino, the new Director of the Office for Civil Rights at the U.S. Department of Health and Human Services.

-On December 27, 2016, Shafer reported to OCR that in November, 2016 he had found Patients Choice patient data in the form of 1,069 scanned pdf files with protected health information exposed on an FTP server that permitted anonymous login.
+On December 27, 2016, the researcher reported to OCR that in November, 2016 he had found Patients Choice patient data in the form of 1,069 scanned pdf files with protected health information exposed on an FTP server that permitted anonymous login.
 He also reported to OCR that he had notified Patients Choice by phone and had recorded the notification calls.

 OCR reached out to Patients Choice in March, 2017 and thereafter.
 Patients Choice’s report on HHS’s breach tool is dated in September, 2017.